 Next, stir the mixture so the rice is evenly combined, turn heat down to low, cover and cook for 15 minutes.
 At this point, check the rice to make sure it’s not dry, adding hot water in ¼ cup increments if needed.

-This dish is naturally gluten free and vegan, so it’s pretty accessible to most eaters!
+This recipe is naturally gluten free and vegan, so it’s pretty accessible to most eaters!

 Here are some of my tips to make this dish work for whoever you’re cooking for: